DarssiniRamesh/futuristic-neon-landing-page-137250/react_tailwind_frontend/README.md

 Open http://localhost:3000

+## Supabase Setup (Demo)
+1) Copy .env.example to .env and fill in your REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_KEY.
+2) In Supabase SQL editor, create the demo table and RLS (see assets/supabase.md for copy/paste SQL).
+3) Enable Realtime for the public schema and messages table (Database > Replication > Realtime).

 ## Realtime Demo
 A small floating indicator (bottom-left) shows Supabase realtime connection status and the number of events received.
 It subscribes to the 'messages' table by default and listens to all row events (INSERT/UPDATE/DELETE).